 Famous people to hail from Surrey include authors Aldous Huxley and HG Wells, as well as oil tycoon John Paul Getty and enigma code legend Alan Turing.

 Much of the classic Jane Austen novel Emma was written in Great Bookham, Surrey.
 Who knows if the area had any kind of influence?

 There are legends in West Clandon which state that a dragon once blocked the road leading in from Guildford.
-This story dates all the way back to the 18th Century, and to this day, it’s honoured with a large chalk dragon, a 1977 creation made to honour the Queen’s 1977 Silver Jubilee.
+This story dates all the way back to the 18th Century, and to this day, it’s honored with a large chalk dragon, a 1977 creation made to honor the Queen’s 1977 Silver Jubilee.

 Horror movie legend Boris Karloff – perhaps most famous for his turns as the mummy – was cremated in Guildford.

 It’s thought that Godalming was the very first town to start offering electricity both inside and outside the home.
 That dates all the way back to 1881, though Newcastle beat the town to the punch with the first streetlights and lamps two years prior.